hestia-agora/markov-client/README.md

 # Markov Model
 This is the first version for the Markov model provided by Livsmedelsakademy.

 This is the first version, rewritten from the original R model.
-ThIS project consists of two repository:
+This project consists of two repository:
-- **Markov API** - Backend implemented in Python
+- **markov-api** - Backend implemented in Python
-- **Markov Client** - Frontend built with React - This
+- **markov-client** - Frontend built with React - This

 ## Getting Started